Consistent-Milk/Bare-Metal/README.md

-Just practicing coding in C.
+Just practicing coding in C and C++.